Copyright infringement: Criticism of industry estimates

-Some claims made by industry representatives have been criticized as overestimating the monetary loss caused by copyright infringement.
+Some claims made by industry representatives have been criticised as overestimating the monetary loss caused by copyright infringement.

-In one example, the RIAA claimed damages against LimeWire totaling $75 trillion – more than the global GDP – with the judge overseeing the case ruling that such claims were "absurd".
+In one example, the RIAA claimed damages against LimeWire totalling $75 trillion – more than the global GDP – with the judge overseeing the case ruling that such claims were "absurd".
 The $75 trillion figure had been obtained by counting each song downloaded as an infringement of copyright.
 After the conclusion of the case, LimeWire agreed to pay $105 million to RIAA.

 In another decision, US District Court Judge James P. Jones found that the "RIAA's request problematically assumes that every illegal download resulted in a lost sale", indicating profit/loss estimates were likely extremely off.

 Critics of industry estimates argue that those who use peer-to-peer sharing services, or practice "piracy" are actually more likely to pay for music.
 A Jupiter Research study in 2000 found that "Napster users were 45 percent more likely to have increased their music purchasing habits than online music fans who don't use the software were."
 This indicated that users of peer-to-peer sharing did not hurt the profits of the music industry, but in fact may have increased it.

-Professor Aram Sinnreich, in his book The Piracy Crusade, states that the connection between declining music sales and the creation of peer to peer file sharing sites such as Napster is tenuous, based on correlation rather than causation.
+Professor Aram Sinnreich, in his book The Piracy Crusade, states that the connection between declining music sales and the creation of peer-to-peer file sharing sites such as Napster is tenuous, based on correlation rather than causation.
 He argues that the industry at the time was undergoing artificial expansion, what he describes as a "'perfect bubble'—a confluence of economic, political, and technological forces that drove the aggregate value of music sales to unprecedented heights at the end of the twentieth century".

-Sinnreich cites multiple causes for the economic bubble, including the CD format replacement cycle; the shift from music specialty stores to wholesale suppliers of music and 'minimum advertised pricing'; and the economic expansion of 1991–2001.
+Sinnreich cites multiple causes for the economic bubble, including the CD format replacement cycle; the shift from music speciality stores to wholesale suppliers of music and 'minimum advertised pricing'; and the economic expansion of 1991–2001.
 He believes that with the introduction of new digital technologies, the bubble burst, and the industry suffered as a result.